Vegan Shortcrust Pastry

 Have your tart/pie tin to hand.
 I used a 9-inch non-stick fluted tart tin with a removable bottom, although I find that this pastry typically doesn’t stick to the tin anyway.

-Once the dough has come out of the fridge, gently warm it up in your hands to bring it back to room temperature.
-Be very careful not to overdo it, you just need to be able to roll it without it cracking.
+Once the dough has come out of the fridge, gently press it in your hands to get rid of cracks or crumbly bits.
+Be careful not to overdo it, you just need to be able to roll it without it cracking.

 Drape the dough over your tin and press it into place.
 Cut off the excess around the edges.